 - Bottled Iced Teas.
 Commercial iced teas often contain high levels of sugar, even those that claim to be low in calories.
 The best choice is homemade tea which you can sweeten with a little honey or lemon juice.

 - Special Junk Foods.
-You may have expected this one, but it’s important that you remember to avoid foods marketed as ‘diet’, ‘low fat’ or ‘sugar-free’, because they usually contain chemicals that are just as bad for your health as the standard versions of these products.
+You may have expected this one, but it’s important that you remember to avoid foods marketed as ‘diet’, ‘low fat’ or ‘sugar-free’, because they usually contain other ingredients that may be just as bad for your health as the standard versions of these products.

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!